-"Can weight loss help me get rid of my diabetes?
+"Can weight loss help me get rid of my diabetes?"

 I am a very heavy 30 year old male.
 I have diabetes and am trying to lose weight.
 Will this help my diabetes?
 Will it help in a noticable way?

 These people have the additional benefit of not being as prone to the many other diseases that can accompany obesity, and thus generally have a much higher quality of life.
 It is important to clarify that there are two types of diabetes.
 Type I diabetes is acquired when you are young, and these people require insulin injections because their pancreas is not functioning properly, if at all.
 Type II diabetes is more common, and associated with obesity and increasing age.
 The body stops responding to insulin as well, and your pancreas eventually stops making as much as it.
 Exercise can make the body respond to insulin better, and weight loss/healthy diet can decrease the body's need for it in such large quantities.
 Please work with your doctor to manage your weight and diabetes in a healthy manner.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.